 Yellow – This board is not recommended.

-This section outlines the recreational models, which include the Snapper 9’4″, Compact 9’6″, Ride 9’8, Ride 10’6 and Ride 10’8, the Ride L and Ride XL.
+This section outlines the recreational models, which include the Ride 9’8, Ride 10’6 and Ride 10’8 and Ride XL.
 This also includes the Limited Edition Ride 10’6″ created to celebrate Red’s 10th anniversary.

 This portion lists the cruising/touring models, which include the Sport 11’0″, Sport 11’3″, Sport 12’6″.
 Voyager 12’6″, Voyager 13″2 and Voyager Tandem.
 It also includes the new Limited Edition Sport 11″3.

-The last table below outlines the racing boards, which include the Max Race 10’6 in two widths, the Elite 12’6 and 14’0 – also in two widths – and the Dragon 22’0.
+The last table below outlines the packable and racing boards.
+The Packable series includes the Compact 9’6“ and Compact Sport 11’0.
+The Racing Series includes the Elite 12’6 and 14’0 and the Dragon 22’0.

 Why are there varying board thicknesses?